chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 ---
 aliases: From Now On
-title: "From Now On – Analysis"
 category: The Greatest Showman Series
 custom_css: showman
 date: 2020-03-20
 ---

+# From Now On – Analysis

 AND WE WILL COME BACK HOME!
 My FAVOURITE song FINALLY hahaha.
 THIS song.
 It just — takes strands from every previous song and weaves it into a tapestry that summarises the story, setting up the climax.
 It probably struck a chord in me, because it cued the waterworks.